 From 1 September 2015 to be certified as an FSS for a food premise in NSW and issued a valid certificate, a person must attain required units of competency from an approved RTO under the FSS program.
 The units of competency must incorporate three additional key focus areas determined by the Food Authority and published on its website:

 - cleaning and sanitising practices.

 - This NSW Food Authority approved course combining online training with work based assessment is the fastest way to get your NSW Food Safety Supervisor certificate.

-- You will need to complete a work based assessment task – click here for details
+- You will need to complete a work based assessment task see below.

 - Duration: Total 29.5-40 hrs made up of 5-15 hours online training and assessment plus work based task and demonstration of skills (24.5-25-hours over a minimum of 3 work shifts) over a maximum of 12-weeks

 - Qualified trainers are available during business hours